 The risk disclosure notice contains a general description of the principal risks arising from financial instruments which are generally offered to clients.

-Under MiFID II, SMBC Group is required to maintain and operate effective organizational and administrative arrangements with a view to taking all reasonable steps to identify, monitor and manage conflicts of interest.
+Under MiFID II, SMBC Group is required to maintain and operate effective organisational and administrative arrangements with a view to taking all reasonable steps to identify, monitor and manage conflicts of interest.